 Lay all your fabric pieces out on a clean surface.
 I used a tarp.
 Give each piece a coat of Thompson’s WaterSeal FabricSeal.
 You may want to do a test spray on a small piece of fabric first to make sure it doesn’t change the color.
 (Mine was fine – no color change.)
 You are spraying this on the RIGHT side up of the fabric – not on the back.

-Before you put them back on your seat cushions or make it into a pillow or whatever, you can test the seal by flipping some water on the fabric.
+Before you put them back on your seat cushions or make it into a pillow or whatever, you can test the seal by flipping water on the fabric to see if it will repel water now.

 See those little bubbles of water?
 That mean’s the fabric is sealed.
 If it wasn’t sealed, the water would have seeped into the fabric.
 If the water doesn’t “bubble,” give the fabric another coat.